llesoil/input_sensitivity/README.md

 ## 2. Code

-You will then enter in the container environement.
-Then, got in the script directory :
+Then, go in the script directory :

 ```cd ../code/src/main```